The Radio 2 Breakfast Show: History

-Breakfast Special (Various Presenters: 19671970)
+Breakfast Special (Various presenters: 19671970)

 From Radio 2's inception in 1967, a breakfast programme was broadcast in tandem with Radio 1 Breakfast, featuring a mix of news, music, traffic and weather reports.
 Unlike its Radio 1 counterpart which had started with a single presenter, Breakfast Special was a continuation of a BBC Light Programme format which had been running since 1965 with a roster of presenters who hosted in weekly rotation.
 These included Paul Hollingdale (the very first weekday presenter), Ray Moore, Peter Latham, Bruce Wyndham, and John Dunn.
 The music played was largely easy listening of the type with which Radio 2 would be particularly associated until the 1990s.
 An early feature was "Band of the Day", which would feature recordings of standards and traditional jazz by artists such as Sidney Sax, Frank Chacksfield, Syd Dale and Leon Young.

-During its first year the Breakfast Show began at 5:30 am and ended at 8:30 am, at which time Radios 1 and 2 would broadcast the same programme, however in 1968 this was changed to a 9 am finish, after which Radio 2 would broadcast its own programme.
+During its first year the Breakfast Show began at 5:30 am and ended at 8:30 am, at which time Radios 1 and 2 would broadcast the same programme, however in 1968 this was changed to a 9 am finish, after which Radio 2 would broadcast its own programming.

 John Dunn (19701972)

 Dunn became the first permanent presenter of the show on 5 January 1970, with Ray Moore providing cover.
-The show was still broadcast during this period between 5.30am and 9.00am.
+The show was still broadcast during this period between 5:30am and 9:00am.

 Sir Terry Wogan (First tenure: 19721984)

-On 3 April 1972, Dunn was replaced by Sir Terry Wogan (with Dunn moving to begin his long running popular Drivetime show).
+On 3 April 1972, Dunn was replaced by Sir Terry Wogan (with Dunn moving to begin his long-running popular Drivetime show).
 During the Wogan era, the programme was also moved to a later start time of 7 am, with an Early Show preceding it, finishing at 9am.
 During this period Wogan's cover again principally came from Ray Moore, who presented the Early Show at other times.
 David Hamilton, who at the time was presenting the Afternoon Show also provided holiday cover.
 From 3 January 1978 Sir Jimmy Young's programme was moved earlier in the day to follow Wogan, and until the end of its run Wogan's programme was broadcast between 7.30am and 10.00am.
 Their banter-filled handover became something of a feature.
 Wogan remained in this role until 28 December 1984; as he left the station for a while to begin presenting his own chat show Wogan on BBC1.